nancyhild/nmbp/_includes/welcome.md

   - [An Optical Chaacter Recognition \(OCR\) and print job serverless application] This is a more elaborate example using a React front end and more functions on the back end.
     [Preview](https://ocrdemo-apigcp.nimbella.io)

+### Prerequisites

+To understand these tutorials, the following developer skills will be helpful:
+- Knowledge of JavaScript.
+- xxx
+To do these tutorials yourself, you'll need a Nimbella platform account.